After shock therapy, Hungary's Orbanomics starts to produce rewards

 BUDAPEST Attila Behovits launched his street food business during hard times for Hungary but four years on, the economy - like demand for his traditional spicy sausages - is growing well.

-Entrepreneurs like Behovits still believe the country lacks innovative ideas and bemoan a labor shortage as young Hungarians keep heading abroad for a better life.
+Entrepreneurs like Behovits still believe the country lacks innovative ideas and bemoan a labour shortage as young Hungarians keep heading abroad for a better life.

 Nevertheless, "Orbanomics" - Prime Minister Viktor Orban's controversial form of shock therapy - is paying off.
 The sharp economic contraction of 2012 has turned into a solid expansion, the budget deficit is under control and Hungary is regaining its investment grade credit ratings.